contactsunny/Stack_Implementaion_Java_POC/readme.md

+> ### All data structures implementations
+>
+> For a list of all the data structures I have implemented, click [here](https://gist.github.com/contactsunny/4a97886c7da57461efa8cd2538a49dbc).

+---

 # Simple Stack Implementation POC in Java

 This is a very simple example of a stack implementation in Java.
 This example is using an ArrayList internally to maintain